kpauljoseph/notesankify.github.io/docs/README.md

 3. This hash is stored with the flashcard in Anki
 4. When processing PDFs again:
     - Same content = Same hash = Skip (prevent duplicate)
-    - Changed content = New hash = Update card
+    - Changed content = New hash = Add card

 #### Benefits
 - You can keep flashcards in multiple PDFs without duplicates